onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 :::tip

-Recall in [Prerequisites] that you need to have both MetaMask and Flow Wallet installed and funded with Testnet FLOW.
+Recall in [Prerequisites] that you need to have both [MetaMask] and [Flow Wallet extension] installed and funded with Testnet FLOW.
 Make sure you've done so before proceeding.

 :::